Melkersson–Rosenthal syndrome

 Melkersson–Rosenthal syndrome is a rare neurological disorder characterized by recurring facial paralysis, swelling of the face and lips (usually the upper lip: cheilitis granulomatosis) and the development of folds and furrows in the tongue (fissured tongue).
 Onset is in childhood or early adolescence.
 After recurrent attacks (ranging from days to years in between), swelling may persist and increase, eventually becoming permanent.
 The lip may become hard, cracked, and fissured with a reddish-brown discoloration.
 The cause of Melkersson–Rosenthal syndrome is unknown, but there may be a genetic predisposition.
 It has been noted to be especially prevalent among certain ethnic groups in Bolivia.
 It can be associated with Crohn's disease or sarcoidosis.
 Approximately 400 cases have been reported worldwide.

 Cause

-Not to be confused with Rosenthal syndrome a.k.a. hemophilia C which is caused by clotting factor XI deficiency.
 Only genetic causation is established as it is associated with twins and family members.

 Diagnosis

 Diagnosis is mainly based on clinical features.
 However, biopsy has been useful in diagnosis as well as in differentiating between the different types of the disease.